 Indicted for Kidnapping in McLennan County

 Have you been accused of kidnapping?
 Are you currently under investigation by law enforcement for an offense of this nature?
-You must move quickly to involve a lawyer who can aggressively assert your rights.
+It would help if you moved quickly to involve a lawyer who can aggressively assert your rights.
 Delaying in working with a lawyer or attempting to cooperate with the police may only lead to unintentional self-incrimination or other negative consequences.
-An attorney who is experienced in handling these types of criminal defense cases can guide you in the right direction.
-Thomas C. West is a board-certified criminal defense attorney and former prosecutor.
-He can spot weakness in this prosecution’s kidnapping case and provide valuable strategy forming a defense.
-Call him at 254-753-6437 for a free 30-minute consultation.
+An attorney who is experienced in handling these criminal defense cases can guide you in the right direction.
+Our Waco criminal defense attorney can spot weakness in this prosecution’s kidnapping case and provide valuable strategy forming a defense.
+Call us at 254-753-6437 for a free 30-minute consultation.
 In the meantime, you can read our frequently asked questions about the criminal process in Waco.

-According to Texas Penal Code § 20.03, a person commits an offense of kidnapping in third degree if he intentionally or knowingly abducts another person.
+According to Texas Penal Code § 20.03, a person commits kidnapping in the third degree if he intentionally or knowingly abducts another person.

-A person does not commit the crime of abduction in third degree if,
+A person does not commit the crime of abduction in the third degree if,

 - abduction is done not with an intent to use or threaten to use deadly force, or

-- abducted person is a relative of the person committing the crime, or
+- the abducted person is a relative of the person committing the crime, or

-- sole intent of the person committing the crime is to assume lawful control of the victim.
+- the sole purpose of the person committing the crime is to assume lawful control of the victim.

-As per, Tex.
-Penal Code § 20.04, a person commits the crime of kidnapping in second degree if s/he voluntarily releases the victim in a safe place.
+- As per Tex.
+Penal Code § 20.04, a person commits kidnapping in the second degree if s/he voluntarily releases the victim in a safe place.

-As per the statute, Tex.
-Penal Code § 20.04, a person commits kidnapping in first degree if s/he intentionally or knowingly abducts another person with intend to:
+- As per the statute, Tex.
+Penal Code § 20.04, a person commits kidnapping in the first degree if s/he intentionally or knowingly abducts another person with the intent to: